jack-dundas/mm-technical-documentation/__documentation/Datasheet--Digital_IO_Module/Datasheet--Digital_IO_Module.md

 ### Important Notes

-#### Links
+#### Direct Links
-Links in the sections below point directly to the MachineMotion controller.
+Direct links in the sections below point directly to the MachineMotion controller.
 For these links to be functional, a controller must be connected to your computer via the fixed IP of the MachineMotion controller, 192.168.7.2.

 #### Port Hosting the Controller Fixed IP

 The default controller IP addresss was formerly hosted on the USB port.
 If your controller was purchased before 2019-06-01 you must connect your computer to the USB port to get access via this address.

-For controllers purchased after this date, the port labelled 192.168.7.2 or DEFAULT ETHERNET must be used.
+For controllers purchased after 2019-06-01, the port labelled 192.168.7.2 or DEFAULT ETHERNET must be used.

 #### Features
 - Configuration Free, Plug-&-Play